kilicluka/address_book/README.md

 Docker and docker-compose are needed to run the project locally.

-The easiest way to work with the project is to install the make tool (https://www.gnu.org/software/make/) which can be used to build, run or debug the project.
+The easiest way to work with the project is to install the make tool (https://www.gnu.org/software/make/) which can be used to build the project, run the containers, list their statuses, etc.

 To build the project image run
 ```